MrinaliM/git-and-github-commands-demo/README.md

 # git-and-github-commands-demo
+<br?
-practicing all the git commands that are required for the development
+# practicing all the git commands that are required for the development